DDMAL/ACE/README.md

 Software Foundation, Inc., 675 Mass Ave, Cambridge, MA 02139, USA.

 This project software makes use of two included third-party products.

 The University of Waikato Weka data mining package is used to parse and save Weka ARFF files.
 This software is also available under the GNU GPL, and more information on it is available at http://www.cs.waikato.ac.nz/ml/weka.

 This project also includes software developed by the Apache Software Foundation (http://www.apache.org), namely the Xerces library, which is used to parse XML files.
 The Xerces license can be accessed via the manual.

 ### COMPATIBILITY

 This software is written in Java, which means that it can theoretically be run on any system that has the Java Runtime Environment (JRE) installed on it.
-It is recommended that this software be used with Windows XP, however, as it was developed and tested under the Windows XP operating system, and the interface's appearance was developed under Windows.
-Although the software should theoretically run under earlier versions of Windows, OS X, Linux, Solaris or any other operating system with the JRE installed on it, users should be advised that the software has not yet been tested on other platforms, so difficulties may be encountered.
+It is recommended that this software be used with Windows, however, as it was developed and tested under the Windows operating system, and the interface's appearance was developed under Windows.
+Although the software should theoretically run under OS X, Linux, Solaris or any other operating system with the JRE installed on it, users should be advised that the software has not yet been fully tested on other platforms, so difficulties may be encountered.

 This software was developed with version 1.6.0_16 of the JDK (Java Development Kit), so it is suggested that the corresponding version or higher of the JRE be